More than 130 dogs and cats flown to D.C. region after rescue from Hurricane Ida

 Often when a hurricane or disaster hits an area, animals are taken to shelters after they are found roaming because they get separated from their homes and owners in the chaos.
 Other times, pet owners may leave their cat or dog at a shelter because they have to evacuate quickly and maybe stay at a hotel or other facility that won’t allow pets.

 Once the dogs and cats were transported to Oklahoma, they were examined by veterinarians and treated for any medical issues or vaccinations, Bissell said.
-Her group found 11 other animal shelters and kennels in Pennsylvania, Maryland, and Virginia that were willing to take the pets and find them long-term homes.
+Her group found 11 other animal shelters and kennels in Pennsylvania, Maryland and Virginia that were willing to take the pets and find them long-term homes.

 On their flight from Oklahoma to Virginia, the dogs and cats were kept in separate, kennel-like crates.
 Each had a pee pad, enough space to move around and a cup of ice for water.
 And Bissell said there was air conditioning on the plane.

-Gina Hardter, the director of marketing for the Animal Welfare League of Alexandria, said her rescue group is taking five dogs and four cats.
+Gina Hardter, director of marketing for the Animal Welfare League of Alexandria, said her rescue group is taking five dogs and four cats.
 She expects they’ll find them new “forever homes” in the D.C. area over the next two weeks.

 Bissell, 62, said she has always been a pet lover and wanted to help animals.
 Even though the flights and care of the animals is expensive, she said “it’s about saving lives.”